paul-ollis/clippets/README.rst

 ===========

 The full `documentation`_ includes instructions on installing and running Clippets for the first time.
-See@
+See:

 - `Windows installation`_.
 - `Linux installation`_.